 Landscaping can assist in alleviating the loss of front yard due to front entry garages.
 Landscape plans should be very specific in terms of plantings and should provide maximum green space rather than more average coverage required for single family homes with rear or side entry garages.

-Landscaping and related provisions have always been an important consideration when reviewing redevelopment plans.
-However, as redevelopment continues to accelerate, it is increasingly important to preserve and enhance the trees, landscaping and topography already in existence.
+Landscaping - Landscaping and related provisions have always been an important consideration when reviewing redevelopment plans.
+However, as redevelopment continues to accelerate, it is increasingly important to preserve and enhance the trees, landscaping and topography already in existence. click here to access the Landscape Ordinance adopted on June 14, 2016

 Every attempt shall be made to preserve the topography of the property.
 If the topography must be altered to accommodate construction, the plan must contain specific information regarding the proposed topography change and its impact on the flow of drainage.